Postman-Student-Program/postman-student-hacktoberfest21/README.md

 [=> I want to build a Website (frontend)](https://github.com/Postman-Student-Program/hacktoberfest21-frontend-repo-template )

-*\* if you are planning to work on a team, only one person needs to fork the starter repo*
+*\* if you are planning to work on a team, only one person needs to fork the starter repo.
+This person will become the repo Maintainer*

 #### 4. Submit your repo

-Once you've completed building an API or Website that meets the requirements, submit your repo [here]()!
+Submit your repo [here](), once you've completed building an API or Website that meets the requirements!

-If you